 Partner and Provider Programs: Federal financial aid is available to students participating in these programs.
 Students are responsible for paying the foreign institution or the provider of their program directly.
 Any federal financial aid you receive will be issued to you by IIT via a refund check.
 Upon return to IIT, your IIT scholarship monies will be reinstated to your student account.

 How to apply for financial aid to study abroad:

 - Complete the FAFSA.
 IIT's school code is 001691.

 - Complete the Financial Aid Study Abroad Worksheet.
-Schedule a meeting with our Study Abroad Liaison Melissa Hayne (email@example.com) for assistance completing and or reviewing the worksheet.
+Schedule a meeting with our Study Abroad Liaison Melissa Hayne (firstname.lastname@example.org) if you would like assistance completing and or reviewing the worksheet.
 Students can also schedule meetings with Melissa to review their financial aid eligibility abroad.

 - Establish an electronic refund to receive funds online using the Student Accounting Office's electronic refund guide:

 - Prior to departure, check with the Office of Financial Aid to make sure all outstanding requirements have been satisfied.